 robocalls or live calls from fake sales agents, and

 Robocalls are another big problem.
-Tracking website YouMail, which has been logging robocalls since 2015, records 5.2 billion robocalls placed just in the month of March, 2019.
+The tracking website YouMail, which has been logging robocalls since 2015, records 5.2 billion robocalls placed just in the month of March 2019.
 Almost half those calls were scams: just over 47%.
 Scam calls will leave an urgent-sounding message designed to scare the potential victim into calling.
 If someone should call back the scammer on the other end of the line will say they work with “the government” or “the law,” and demand payment.

 Lastly, if anyone comes to your home uninvited and tries to sell you health insurance, don’t listen to them.
 No one from the health insurance marketplace will come to your door unsolicited.

-Television ads and mailers with offers of low cost health coverage, no deductibles, and free medical apparatus like back and knee braces are another common method scammers use to glean personal information from consumers.
+Television ads and mailers with offers of low-cost health coverage, no deductibles, and free medical apparatus like back and knee braces are other common methods scammers use to glean personal information from consumers.
 Check these offers very carefully; more often than not, they’re a scam.
 That supposed low-cost health care plan is likely to be a discount plan dressed up as coverage, or a fake plan that provides no coverage at all.

 One of the most common coronavirus-related health insurance frauds involves scammers calling or emailing victims with "special offers" for COVID-19 health insurance.
 They claim this full-coverage insurance will cover the costs associated with COVID-19 treatment or preventative care.
 This is a lie.
 Scammers just want to steal personal and financial information from victims.